spdermn02/TouchPortal_OpenHardwareMonitor_Plugin/README.md

 00:48:08 - [LOG] (Plugin System) Executing plugin service: "C:\Users\<USERNAME>\AppData\Roaming\TouchPortal\plugins\OpenHardwareMonitor\tp_ohm.exe"
 ```

-If you do not see those messages - visut the #tp_ohm channel on the Touch Portal Discord and we can troubleshoot it when I'm available
+If you do not see those messages - visit the #tp_ohm channel on the Touch Portal Discord and we can troubleshoot it when I'm available

 *INFO: more notes will be added here as we have to troubleshoot*